nterreri/thesis/report/chapter5.md

 code has been written which makes the code easy to call and use to the programmer who is going to consume it.
 Secondly, it encourages a loosely coupled design.
-Testing the BotRivescript class in isolation, for example, requires that its associated objects be replaced with mocks providing very predictable behaviour, so that the logic of the class can be scrutinized without external interferences.
+Testing the BotRivescript class in isolation, for example, requires that its associated objects be replaced with mocks providing predictable behaviour, so that the logic of the class can be scrutinized without external interferences.

 Third, it leads to self-documenting code.
-The tests describe how to use the system and as long as the tests are continuously made to pass, they will never be out of date as comments and Docstrings are always at risk of becoming[^notall].For example, the following function of the messagelog package integration test demonstrates how to use both the chatbot and message logging facilities provided by the present package in a way that is technically accurate and intuitive enough that programmers should be able to understand how to use it without further guidance (*_sendUserMessageAndLog(userid, message)* in code listing E.8 Appendix E).
+The tests describe how to use the system and as long as the tests are continuously made to pass, they will never be out of date as comments and Docstrings are always at risk of becoming[^notall].
+For example, the following function of the messagelog package integration test demonstrates how to use both the chatbot and message logging facilities provided by the present package in a way that is technically accurate and intuitive enough that programmers should be able to understand how to use it without further guidance (*sendUserMessageAndLog(userid, message)* in code listing E.8 Appendix E).

-[^TDD]: TDD is not free of controversy, see Hansson (2014) and Fowler et al (2014).
+[^TDD]: See also Hansson (2014) and Fowler et al (2014).

 [^notall]: Not all tests were written strictly adhering to the rules of TDD because the author was learning the discipline while working on the project.